 Offline Reading on Your Computer

 You won't be able to use the 'Store on Device' option when using Scribd.com or the mobile website, but you'll still be able to enjoy offline reading on a computer as long as it's been enabled for downloading.
-If a title is available to save to your computer, you'll see an orange 'Download' option above the title of the piece and on the right hand side of the page.
+If a title is available to save to your computer, you'll see an blue 'Download' option above the title of the piece.

 Remember!
 In order to read any downloadable content, you'll need to have the correct software -- such as Acrobat Reader or Microsoft Office -- installed on your computer.
 Otherwise you won't be able to view the file you've downloaded.